0xKubitus/2022-07-29_Meteo-App_React/README.md

 If the user refuses to be geolocated, then you will have to display a message telling the user that the application cannot display their weather.

-Once the user's home weather is displayed, there will be 4 buttons on your page allowing you to change the city: "San Francisco", "Libreville", "Tokyo" and "Montreal".

 Depending on the return from the API, you will have to display an icon (sun, cloud, rain...).
 You can find <a href="https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2">here</a> documentation about Weather Conditions.

 The weather must contain cards that display at least: the minimum temperature, the maximum temperature, an icon, and the day of the week.